-That’s what this article’s all about.
-We’re going to share our best email newsletter design tips to get your customers to engage and click.
-That’ll help you build a better relationship with your customers, and make more sales.
+In this article, we share our best email newsletter design tips to get your customers to engage and click.
+Not only will this help you build a better relationship with your customers, but you’ll also be able to make more sales.

-Use the table of contents below to easily navigate our email design tips.
+Use the table of contents below to easily navigate our newsletter design tips.

 - Use the Right Email Template